These pages have information for teachers commencing employment in remote schools and information to assist school leaders in supporting new recruits.

 You will have:

-- established your performance and development plan with your principal or line manager
+- established your professional growth plan with your principal or line manager

 - met with your line manager to seek feedback on your role